Accessible Web RAMP is designed to allow for automated accessibility scanning and monitoring of pages on your website.

 Please note: each RAMP Account has a set number of available page scans per month.
 When a website’s page scan allowance has been exhausted, automatic page scans will be queued up for next month or whenever page scans become available again.

-Within the Console Settings tab, you can adjust the WCAG version & level that the scanner checks.
+Within the RAMP Settings > Page Monitoring tab, you can also adjust the WCAG version & level that the scanner checks your site against.
 We recommend WCAG 2.1, Level AA.

 Remember to Adjust Your Analytics Account

-If you have analytics on your website, like Google Analytics, remember to filter out our Accessibility Bot from you data.
-Otherwise you will see it as real traffic on your site.
+If you have analytics on your website, like Google Analytics, remember to filter out our Accessibility Bot from your data.
+Otherwise, you will see it as real traffic on your site.
 Learn how to filter out the Accessibility Bot from analytics.

 If our scanner encounters an error, it may decide to remove the pages eligibility for automatic scanning.
-You will know that this is the case if a page is a part of a scan group, and you see a notice stating the page is no longer eligible for automatic scanning.
+You will know that this is the case if you see and “X” next to the page in the Pages tab.
 An error that causes this may be one of the following.

-- Invalid status code.
-This happens if the page returns a 404, or any other status code our scanner deems unfit for future scanning.
+- This happens if the page returns a 404, or any other status code our scanner deems unfit for future scanning.

-- Too many redirects, which is an error that occurs if a redirect loop is detected.
+- Occurs if a redirect loop is detected.

-- Domain not resolved.
-If your domain is not properly resolved to an IP address.
+- If your domain is not properly resolved to an IP address.